 After publishing the guide on how to get rich online, I’ve shared it with some of my friends, peers and business partners.
 Some of them wanted to talk more about the topics and ideas I presented.
 Some of their comments blew my mind, and some of them made me realize I need to expand my first post.
-The post I published, originally had more than 4000 words, and I touched on some topics that could have as much text as that entire first post (which could easily be turned into a workshop).
+The post I published, originally had more than 4000 words, and I touched on some topics that could have as much text as that entire first post (which could easily be turned into a workshop or a small book).
 I had to cut corners somewhere.

 So, I’ve updated that post and decided to write about one key breakthrough I’ve head a year ago.
 I think it is an essential part of the “getting rich online” mindset.

 “There is no spoon”, and there are no problems

 I was reading a book How to think like an Einstein by Scott D. Thorpe and the number one realization by far I got from that simple book is that problems don’t exist.